 Your buyer will probably need to borrow money to buy the property and so the lender will require a valuer inspects your property to confirm that the property is worth what the buyer is borrowing, plus an agreed overage.
 This is set by various factors including the maximum Loan to Value ratio the lender will allow.
 If the valuer notices any evidence of structural defects then he may recommend a full structural survey also be undertaken at the buyer’s expense.
 As a seller you are hoping and expecting that the valuation will be at least what you have agreed to sell the property for and that this figure is sufficient to meet the buyer’s lender’s Loan to Value criteria.

 Once the buyer’s solicitor is happy with the legal inquiries he has undertaken and is ‘in funds’ from the buyer and the buyer’s lender, he will notify the seller’s solicitor that he is ready to ‘exchange contracts’.
 When the seller and the seller’s solicitor agrees, contracts are exchanged.
 At this point, both parties are legally committed to the transaction under the terms laid out in the contracts they have signed and exchanged.
-At this point it is usual for the buyer’s solicitor to pay the seller’s solicitor a deposit (usually 10% of the agreed purchase price).
+It is usual now for the buyer’s solicitor to pay the seller’s solicitor a deposit (usually 10% of the agreed purchase price).
 However, the sale has not yet happened.
 Both parties have just legally committed to buy or sell on agreed terms.

 One of the terms agreed in the contract for sale will be the date the sale will actually take place, i.e the date that the buyer’s solicitor pays the remaining money to the seller’s solicitor and the seller gives the keys and ‘possession’ transfers to the buyer.
-This is known as the day of completion and is usually set for a Friday so as to allow the weekend to move in.
+This is known as the day of completion and is often set for a Friday so as to allow the weekend to move in.

-It is worth noting that nothing is certain until completion has taken place, although both parties are legally committed to fulfill the terms of the contract at pain of legal redress.
+It is worth noting that nothing is certain until completion has taken place, although both parties are legally committed to fulfil the terms of the contract at pain of legal redress.
 In most cases, once contracts are exchanged it is reasonable to start making some assumptions about moving arrangements, and to plan for the date of completion.

 And there we are.
 Simple really, but if you do not take proper guidance and advice along the way there are many pitfalls to catch the unwary or inexperienced.
 Call us for an initial discussion and see how best we can protect your interests.